Permalloy: Development

 Permalloy was initially developed in the early 20th century for inductive compensation of telegraph cables.
 When the first transatlantic submarine telegraph cables were laid in the 1860s, it was found that the long conductors caused distortion which reduced the maximum signalling speed to only 10–12 words per minute.
 The right conditions for transmitting signals through cables without distortion were first worked out mathematically in 1885 by Oliver Heaviside.
 It was proposed by Carl Emil Krarup in 1902 in Denmark that the cable could be compensated by wrapping it with iron wire, increasing the inductance and making it a loaded line to reduce distortion.
 However, iron did not have high enough permeability to compensate a transatlantic-length cable.
 After a prolonged search, permalloy was discovered in 1914 by Gustav Elmen of Bell Laboratories, who found it had higher permeability than silicon steel.
 Later, in 1923, he found its permeability could be greatly enhanced by heat treatment.
 A wrapping of permalloy tape could reportedly increase the signalling speed of a telegraph cable fourfold.

 This method of cable compensation declined in the 1930s, but by World War II many other uses for Permalloy were found in the electronics industry.

 Other compositions

-Other compositions of permalloy are available, designated by a numerical prefix denoting the percentage of nickel in the alloy, for example "45 permalloy" means an alloy containing 45% nickel, and 55% iron.
+Other compositions of permalloy are available, designated by a numerical prefix denoting the weight percentage of nickel in the alloy, for example "45 permalloy" means an alloy containing 45% nickel, and 55% iron by weight.
 "Molybdenum permalloy" is an alloy of 81% nickel, 17% iron and 2% molybdenum.
 The latter was invented at Bell Labs in 1940.
 At the time, when used in long distance copper telegraph lines, it allowed a tenfold increase in maximum line working speed.
-Supermalloy, at 79% Ni, 16% Fe, and 5% Mo, is also well known for its high performance as a "soft" magnetic material, characterized by high permeability and low coercivity.
+Supermalloy, at 75% Ni, 20% Fe, and 5% Mo, is also well known for its high performance as a "soft" magnetic material, characterized by high permeability and low coercivity.